DriveVLM-RL: Neuroscience-Inspired Reinforcement Learning with Vision-Language Models for Safe and Deployable Autonomous Driving: Framework: DriveVLM-RL

 \subsubsection{RL Algorithm}

 We employ Soft Actor-Critic (SAC)~\citep{haarnoja2018soft} as the backbone RL algorithm due to its sample efficiency and stability in continuous control.
-Importantly, the DriveVLM-RL framework is fundamentally algorithm-agnostic: since our hierarchical reward synthesis operates independently of the policy optimization procedure, it can be seamlessly integrated with virtually any standard RL algorithm.
-This plug-and-play compatibility enables practitioners to leverage advances in RL algorithms while benefiting from our semantic reward design.
+Importantly, the DriveVLM-RL framework is algorithm-agnostic by design: since our hierarchical reward synthesis operates independently of the policy optimization procedure, it can in principle be combined with standard RL algorithms.
+This compatibility allows practitioners to leverage advances in RL algorithms while benefiting from our semantic reward design.

 SAC maximizes the entropy-regularized objective:

 Its $Q$-function parameters $\theta$ are updated by minimizing the standard soft Bellman residual: